Renting in Berkeley

 Moving Out

 State law requires that the tenant give at least 30 days' written notice to the landlord if the tenant is terminating the tenancy.
-This applies even to tenants planning to leave at the end of a fixed-term lease.
+This does not apply to tenants planning to leave at the end of a fixed-term lease; in that case, tenants should check their lease and follow any notice requirements identified in the lease.

 Security deposit and interest